Frequently

 won't notice

 it unless you grab it on purpose.
+It also

-It also may be possible to make
+may be possible to

 a 427-style rear brace for the hoop, but